Kevin-Caldwell/Kevin-Caldwell/README.md

-<h1 align="center">Hi 👋, I'm Kevin Caldwell</h1>
+Hi 👋, I'm Kevin Caldwell
-<h3 align="center">I'm an undergraduate student at the University of Toronto majoring in Electrical and Computer Engineering with a strong interest in embedded systems, high-performance computing, and aerospace technology.</h3>
+I'm an undergraduate student at the University of Toronto majoring in Electrical and Computer Engineering with a strong interest in embedded systems, high-performance computing, and aerospace technology.

 - 🔭 I’m currently working on [HyperCube Compression](https://github.com/Kevin-Caldwell/hyperC)